jhs2jhs/WebDownloadJobsManage/README.md

 db.collection.save() will crate a collection if _id is not existing, otherwise, it will update a existing document in it. db.collection.count(<query>)

+### ejdb for client local data store
+the reason do not use it, is it has to require unique _id, which is conflict to maongo custom _id

 ### mongodb http rest set up